JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/reliquary.md

 ## Mace of the Kingslayer (d8), 2 charges

   - Hold the weapon aloft and shout an order or declaration.
-Any who fail a WIL save must obey, against their better judgment.
+Any who fail a PRS save must obey, against their better judgment.
   - **Recharge**: Deliver a fatal blow to the leader of a group or faction.

 ## Moth Mirror, _bulky_

   - A full-length, double-sided glass mirror.
 Step into the mirror to be transported to another mirror you know.
-You come out of the other side as an enormous swarm of buzzing moths, striking those around you with paralysis (WIL save to avoid) as they gaze upon you in horror.
+You come out of the other side as an enormous swarm of buzzing moths, striking those around you with paralysis (PRS save to avoid) as they gaze upon you in horror.
 You can revert to your normal form at will.
 The mirror only operates in one direction.

 ## Muffle Dust, 2 uses